Here’s some inspiration for you; women’s summer skirt patterns for beginners! A fun summer roundup of easy DIY sewing.

 I also offer many other suggestions for skirt styles and sewing patterns in the post for inspiration.
 Read it HERE.

-Photos for the batik skirt were taken in Scottsdale, Arizona.
+Photos of the batik skirt were taken in Scottsdale, Arizona.

 Check out this post for inspiration on various wrap styles.
 Read the post HERE.